nbmack21/Nbmack21.github.io/_destinations/death-valley.md

  -  If driving, bring food for your room.
 Dining options are limited, and having a cooler plus dry snacks made life much easier with kids.
  -  Pay close attention to the time of year.
 December was an excellent choice for comfortable exploring.

+## Final Thoughts
-*Death Valley surprised us in the best way.
+Death Valley surprised us in the best way.
 It’s vast, quiet, and incredibly grounding—especially when experienced at a kid-friendly pace.
-With the right timing and expectations, it’s a place that feels both adventurous and approachable for families, and one that left a lasting impression.*
+With the right timing and expectations, it’s a place that feels both adventurous and approachable for families, and one that left a lasting impression.